bcheban/bcheban/README.md

 ## 👨‍💻 About Me

-🎨 I'm a **passionate Front-End Developer** from Ukraine 🇺🇦 who loves crafting beautiful, creative, and interactive web experiences.
+🎨 I'm a **passionate Full Stack Developer** from Ukraine 🇺🇦 who loves crafting beautiful, creative, and interactive web experiences.

-- 💼 **Open to:** Junior / Mid Front-End opportunities (remote or Kyiv 🇺🇦)
+- 💼 **Open to:** Junior Full Stack opportunities (remote or Kyiv 🇺🇦)
 - 🎯 **Fun fact:** my portfolio has its own [live Lighthouse score endpoint](https://bohdancheban-portfolio.vercel.app/api/lighthouse?url=https://bohdancheban-portfolio.vercel.app) — see it in action below 👇

 ---